carltheperson/advanced-js-objects/chapters/chapter-2.md

 ### Property key types

-A property key can only be a string or a symbol.
-It is, however, possible to define a property key with something that is not a String or Symbol, but the value will be automatically converted to a string.
-Below, we create an object containing a numeric key with the value `100`.
+A property key can only be of type String or Symbol.
+It is possible to *define* a property using a key that is neither of those types, but this will internally convert the key to a string.
+Below, we define a property key with the number `100`.
 When we retrieve the keys for the object, the type of our key has changed to String, giving us `“100”`.

 ```js
 const obj = { 100: true }